map588/Discord-Open-AI-bot-fake-user/README.md

 [MIT](https://choosealicense.com/licenses/mit/)
 ```

-This updated README.md now includes a detailed section on how to deploy the bot on DigitalOcean.
-It covers creating a Droplet, setting up the environment, installing dependencies, and running the bot using screen to keep it active in the background.
+This updated README.md now includes a detailed section on how to set up the Discord bot, including creating a Discord application, setting up the bot user, and adding the bot to servers.
+It also provides instructions on how to obtain the necessary tokens and keys for the `config.json` file.

-Remember to replace `your_username` in the git clone URL with your actual GitHub username when you create the repository.